visioforge/.Net-SDK-s-samples/Media Player SDK/WPF/CSharp/Main Demo/readme.md

 ## Main Demo (C#/WPF)

-The demo shows all functionality of Media Player SDK .Net.
+The demo shows the features and API of Media Player SDK .Net.

 You can:

 * audio and video files playback
 * network sources playback
 * apply video and audio effects
 * apply OSD
 * detect motion
 * recognize barcodes
 * many other features are available

 [Visit the product page.](https://www.visioforge.com/media-player-sdk-net)